List of Oh My Goddess! chapters

 The chapters of the Japanese seinen manga series Oh My Goddess! were written and illustrated by Kōsuke Fujishima and serialized in the monthly manga anthology Afternoon.
-The series, premiered in the September 1988 issue; 308 chapters in total have been serialized.
+The series premiered in the September 1988 issue and finished after a 25-year run on April 25, 2014.
 The series followed the daily life of college student Keiichi Morisato, after his wish for a goddess to stay with him forever is granted by Belldandy and her two sisters.

-The individual chapters are collected and published in tankōbon volumes by Kodansha.
-The first volume was released on August 23, 1989; Forty-one volumes have been released.
+Its 308 individual chapters were collected and published in forty-eight tankōbon volumes by Kodansha from August 23, 1989, to July 23, 2014.
 The series has been adapted into a five-episode original video animation (OVA) series released between February 1993 and May 1994; a 48-episode anime television series titled The Adventures of Mini-Goddess that featured super deformed versions of the characters; and a feature film released in 2000.
 In 2005, the manga was adapted into a second, 48-episode anime television series by Anime International Company that aired in Japan from January 2005 through September 2006.
 The series has also been adapted into a novel titled Oh My Goddess!: First End by Yumi Tōma, the voice of Urd, which was released by Kodansha on July 20, 2006; it was licensed in English by Dark Horse Comics and released on December 12, 2007.